 The federal legislation establishing Medicaid was signed into law in 1965.
 Former Gov. Lurleen B. Wallace established Alabama’s Medicaid program by executive order in June 1967, and operations began Jan.
 1, 1970.
 As of the program’s start date, 253,991 Alabama residents qualified for Medicaid.
 By the end of 1970, eligibility increased to more than 313,000 people, and the agency employed 45 people.
 A detailed history is available on the Alabama Medicaid website.

 Nearly all states, including Alabama, contract with managed care organizations to deliver some or all Medicaid benefits.
 About 85 percent of Alabama’s Medicaid beneficiaries were enrolled in primary care case management plans as of 2019 according to the Kaiser Family Foundation.
 The Section 1115 waiver that Governor Bentley secured to transform Alabama’s Medicaid program called for cutting out private health insurers and contracting directly with regional care organizations — mostly run by hospitals — instead.
-But that program was scrapped by Governor Kay Ivey before it was implemented, and the state’s new proposed 1115 waiver (to implement a work requirement in Alabama’s Medicaid program) does not call for any changes to the managed care system.
+But that program was scrapped by Governor Kay Ivey before it was implemented.

 In August 2015, Governor Bentley cut off Medicaid’s reimbursement arrangement with Planned Parenthood, following a series of undercover videos created by anti-abortion groups alleging that Planned Parenthood was selling fetal tissue.
 Over the previous two years, Alabama Medicaid had paid Planned Parenthood less than $5,000; all of it was for office visits and contraceptives — no Medicaid funds had been used for abortion.
 Planned Parenthood sued the state over the termination of reimbursements, and ultimately won.
 By December 2015, Planned Parenthood was once again on the state’s Medicaid provider list, and the state had been ordered to pay Planned Parenthood’s $51,000 in legal fees.